 For many, mouse pads have become a commodity -- or even unnecessary -- with many optical mice claiming to work on most surfaces you throw at 'em.
-But when it comes to PC gaming, a mouse pad can be a crucial ally guaranteeing an level and/or extra-slick surface to ensure smooth, precise, error-free movements.
-And if you’re going to add an accessory to your RGB-enabled gaming setup, doesn't your best gaming mouse deserves something pretty to dance on too?
+But when it comes to PC gaming, a mouse pad can be a crucial ally guaranteeing a level and/or extra-slick surface.
+That means smooth, precise, error-free movements.
+And if you’re going to add an accessory to an RGB-enabled gaming setup, doesn't your best gaming mouse deserves something pretty to dance on too?

-There is an ever-growing number of RGB mouse pads available online.
-But a lot of those come from vendors most have never heard of, and others may not have the features you have in mind.
-Mouse pads may sound simple enough once you’ve decided on a material, but when you toss in RGB lighting strips and customization software, it becomes easier to get buyer’s remorse.
+RGB mouse pads are becoming more readily available online.
+But many come from companies most have never heard of, and others may lack the features you have in mind.
+Mouse pad shopping may sound simple once you’ve decided on a material, but when you toss in RGB lighting strips and customization apps, it gets easier to get buyer’s remorse.

 Quick Shopping Tips